carlosSepher/ninja-payments-api/README.md

 3) Auto-submit the form (or present a pay button).
 4) Handle the 303 redirect at your frontend `success_url`/`failure_url`/`cancel_url` and show a status page.
    - For PayPal, set `cancel_url` to the API return endpoint with `?paypal_cancel=1` so the API can mark the payment as canceled and then redirect to your front.
+5) If your `success_url` is opened without `?status=...` (e.g., due to a proxy or you opened the page directly), the demo frontend falls back to read status by token:
+   - Reads `npa_token` from `localStorage` (stored at creation time), calls `POST /api/payments/status`.
+   - If it returns `null`, it tries `POST /api/payments/refresh` as a last resort to finalize status.
+   - Requires the same Bearer token saved as `npa_auth`.

 Minimal form example: